Dmgvol/GR_Guides/ExportGamefiles.md

 # Exporting Game files

-There are multiple ways of exporting/ripping game files like UnrealPak, QuickBMS, UModel and many others but since I'm used to UModel, I'll will be showing you how to export using UModel.
+There are multiple ways of exporting/ripping game files like UnrealPak, QuickBMS, UModel and many others but since I'm used to UModel, I'll be showing you how to export using UModel.

 ## Starting UModel
 Launch UModel(UE Viewer)